 For the very latest news, follow us on Twitter @PULGBTForum

-Research carried out by the Stonewall organisation found that members of the LGBT+ community have a higher than average prevalence of mental ill health which can be attributed to a range of factors such as discrimination, isolation and homophobia, transphobia and biphobia.
+Research carried out by the charity, Stonewall, found that members of the LGBT+ community have a higher than average prevalence of mental ill health, which can be attributed to a range of factors such as discrimination, isolation and homophobia, transphobia and biphobia.

-The University of Plymouth LGBT+ Staff Forum have launched a network of Breathing Spaces across campus to allow any LGBT+ person to go somewhere quiet to pause, relax and decide what to do next.
+The University of Plymouth LGBT+ Staff Forum has launched a network of breathing spaces across campus to allow any LGBT+ person to go somewhere quiet to pause, relax and decide what to do next.

 If you would prefer to use a gender-neutral toilet then use this map to find your closest one.
 Bullying, harassment and discrimination is never tolerated; if you experience any problems or have any concerns then contact us at firstname.lastname@example.org.

 University of Plymouth staff have access to a wide range of internal courses and training programmes and the courses listed here may be of particular interest to LGBT+ Staff Forum Members and LGBT+ Allies:

 The LGBT+ Staff Forum are very proud to introduce Professor Sube Banerjee MBE, the Executive Dean of the Faculty of Health as one of our new senior champions.

 "I am delighted to be one of the University’s LGBT+ senior champions.
 We aim as an organisation to be the very best we can be, and we can only succeed in this if we are a truly inclusive workplace where people from all backgrounds feel welcomed and valued.
 It is a real privilege to play a part in creating a supportive environment for all who work at our University."

 LGBT+ Senior Ally, Alice Ludgate, Head of Student Services